moorepants/dissertation/davisbicycle.rst

    :align: center
    :target: _images/beam.png

-   The free body diagram of the fork under the loads shown in :ref:`Figure 21
-   <figBicycleForces>`.
-The headset bearings at C and D are assumed to not
+   The free body diagram of the fork under the loads shown in :ref:`Figure 11.21<figBicycleForces>`.
+The headset bearings at C and D are assumed to not resist moments.
-   resist moments.

-The following graph, :ref:`Figure 23 <figForkLoad>`, shows what the shear and bending moment diagrams for a 2g vertical acceleration and ~200 N force on one handlebar grip look like both from the side and the front of the bike.
+The following graph, :ref:`Figure 11.23<figForkLoad>`, shows what the shear and bending moment diagrams for a 2g vertical acceleration and ~200 N force on one handlebar grip look like both from the side and the front of the bike.